Daring-Crypto-Ventures/hodl-totals/docs/index.md

   -	Mobile app frontend for adding transactions

 Curious to learn more?
-Stop by our discord for a chat: https://discord.com/invite/TWuA9DzZth
+Stop by our discord for a chat: [Join the HODL Totals discord](https://discord.com/invite/TWuA9DzZth)